 Dave Hancock played for Exeter City between 1964 and 1965.
 He joined the club from Torquay United and later played for Durban United in South Africa where he spent the rest of his life.
 He was a member of the team that won promotion in 1963/64.

-He had attended Hele's School where he won rugby union international honours playing for the England Schools side at scrum half.
-After just two league appearances for Argyle, Dave Hancock made the short move to Torquay United in January 1959, where he added 177 league appearances, scoring twelve goals.
-He was also a member of the 1959-60 promotion winning side.
+Although born in Exeter and attending Hele's School where he won rugby honours as a scrum-half, it was with Plymouth Argyle that he began his career as a junior before signing a full contract in September 1955.
+But, after just two league appearances for Argyle, he made the short move to Torquay United in January 1959 where he added 177 league appearances (scoring twelve goals) and was a member of the club’s 1959/60 promotion-winning side.

-Dave Hancock died in July 2007.
+Dave Hancock died in Cape Town on 6 June 2007.